-ANN takes the letters that are out on the table and quickly puts them in the box, one by one, while she reads the name of each sender.
+ANN takes the letters that are out on the table, picks them up one at a time, and very quickly puts them in the box, one by one, while she reads the name of each sender.

 ANN (continued)

 Sara Czarka.
 Rozia Grunbaum.
 Raizel Garnearz.
 Laya Dina.
 Ala Gertner.
 Chaim Kaufman.
 Raizel.
 Blima.
 Zusi Ginter.
 Raizel.
 Raizel.
 Gucia Gutman.
 Bela Kohn.
 Ala Gertner.
 Do you want to keep all these people in a box for no one to ever know about?
 Frymka Rabinowicz.
 Sara Rabinowicz.
 Moshe David.
 Ala Gertner.
 Ala.
 Ala.
 Ala...
 There.
 They're in the box.
 Is that what you want?